PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 2. `INFO` - less than everything, only important messages and errors
 3. `ERROR` - only errors

-The numeric values of the "logAreaFlags_ApiInOut", "logAreaFlags_FnInOut", and "logAreaFlags_Log" are internal and users should not need to alter them.
+The numeric values of the "logAreaFlags_ApiInOut", "logAreaFlags_FnInOut", and "logAreaFlags_Log" properties are internal and users should not need to alter them.

 ### iOS